 Apart from this, I prefer to use baking soda and dish detergent to remove the burnt-on residue in the crock pot.

 How to get stains out of white crock pot?
 To remove stubborn crock pot stains, especially if the inner ceramic pot is white, after you have rubbed it with baking soda and rinsed it, try wiping the surface with a damp cloth soaked in hydrogen peroxide or lemon juice.
 Leave for an hour or so.
 This will bleach the stains, and leave the surface sparkling clean and sanitized.

 White residue on your slow cooker ceramic pot can appear after washing it in the dishwasher.
 This is one of the drawbacks of using a dishwasher to clean your removable stoneware liner.

 Once again, you can use baking soda mixed with a little cold water in a small bowl to form a paste and give the inside of the pot a scrub to remove the white residue.

 Some people prefer to use slow cooker liners that you can dispose of after the cooking process to avoid this problem of burnt-on food.
 For more on these, see my article on the pros and cons of slow cooker liners.
 I also cover some alternatives that you may find helpful.

-Cleaning a crock pot is not that hard and is one of the reasons I enjoy using these slow cookers.
 Maintaining a clean crock pot inside out and top to bottom makes for good hygiene in the kitchen and will have you enjoying your crock pot for years to come.